whbrewer/spc/README-hpc.md

 > pip install --user wsgiserver
 > pip install --user tornado

-note: use tornado instead of cherrpy on Onyx need to set in src/spc/config.py
+note: use tornado instead of cherrypy on Onyx need to set in src/spc/config.py